wagtail/wagtail-localize/docs/how-to/installation.md

     # ...
 ```

-## Disabling default publication of translated pages
+## Saving new translations as drafts

+Live versions of models that support drafts (i.e. subclasses of `Page`, and models which inherit `DraftStateMixin` and `RevisionMixin`)
-Live pages that are submitted for translation are made live immediately.
-If you wish live pages submitted for
+which are submitted for translation are made live immediately by default.

+If you would like to ensure that live instances which are newly submitted for translation remain as drafts for manual
-translation to remain as drafts, set `WAGTAILLOCALIZE_SYNC_LIVE_STATUS_ON_TRANSLATE = False` in your settings file.
+publication, set `WAGTAILLOCALIZE_SYNC_LIVE_STATUS_ON_TRANSLATE = False` in your settings file.

 ## Control translation cleanup mode